codewithkyle/cssmonster/README.md

 ## Normalize CSS

-This project adds [normalzie.css](https://github.com/necolas/normalize.css) and a custom [preflight.css](https://github.com/codewithkyle/cssmonster/blob/master/preflight.css) output as a single file named `normalize.css`
+This project uses [normalize.css](https://github.com/necolas/normalize.css) and a custom [preflight.css](https://github.com/codewithkyle/cssmonster/blob/master/preflight.css) to create a base for developers to work off of.
+The files are merged together and output as a single file named `normalize.css`

-Developers can extend the file by creating their own `normalize.css` or `normalize.scss` file within one of the provided source directories.
-The file will be merged with the the other CSS files.
+You can extend the file by creating your own `normalize.css` or `normalize.scss` file within one of the provided `sources` directories.
+The file will be appended to the output CSS file.